Getting Started

 Install dependencies & start

-Install frontend dependencies and start all development servers.
+Install frontend dependencies, apply migrations, seed the database, then start every development server with a single command.
 The Go API runs on :8080, web app on :3000, and admin on :3001.

 Terminal